-The 380mc has two operating material canister bays - one model and one support.
-The left-most bay (M1) holds model material while the right-most bay (S1) holds support material.
+The 450mc has four operating material canister bays - two model and two support.
+The two left-most bays (M1 & M2) hold model material while the two right-most bays (S1 & S2) hold support material.

 While building, one model and one support canister will be active.
-An active canister has material filament loaded to the head, as indicated by a steady green LED above the canister and a status of "Loaded" displayed on the User Interface (see "Materials Status" on page 180 for more information).
+An active canister has material filament loaded to the head, as indicated by a steady green LED above the canister and a status of "Loaded" displayed on the User Interface (see "Materials Status" on page 195 for more information).
 You can replace inactive canisters without pausing the printer.